pisv/gethandly.wiki-playground/Step-One.md

 To keep our model up-to-date, we need to respond to resource changes in the Eclipse workspace.
 If you need a refresher on resource change listeners, the eclipse.org article [How You've Changed!](https://www.eclipse.org/articles/Article-Resource-deltas/resource-deltas.html) written by John Arthorne is an excellent reference.
-I really commend it to you!
+We really commend it to you!

 First, let's make the `FooModelManager` implement `IResourceChangeListener` and subscribe to `POST_CHANGE` events in the workspace: